 Active sperm may remain in the vas (tube) ahead of the cut and come out in the semen for some time after the operation.
 This varies with each man, but might take up to several months.
 So a contraceptive method must still be used until the semen is tested and the man told his discharge contains no sperm.
 In very rare instances a tube may grow back together, letting sperm pass through, or one side may have more than one tube.

-You can self refer or your GP will refer you to the Vasectomy Venue Vasectomy Clinic, 95 Nerang street, Southport 4215, on 1800 Vasectomy = 1800 827 328.
+You can self refer or your GP will refer you to the Vasectomy Venue Vasectomy Clinic, 95 Nerang street, Southport 4215, please call us on 1800 Vasectomy = 1800 827 328.

 Yes, but the amount varies with Federal Government policies.